 Here's a sword that is drastically different from most other balloon swords.
 Although it might look a little complicated, this saber-style sword is actually among the easiest balloon sculptures to make.
 It's a good option for beginners to practice with before going on to other more complicated techniques.

 Foil-Style Balloon Sword

-This is a variation on the basic sword balloon that is easy to learn and twist.
-This one represents more of a foil-style sword.
-You can make the fold twists individually, or learn a technique to quickly make all three twists simultaneously, greatly reducing the construction time.
-This one is a good balance between a nice-looking balloon and fast construction time - a workhorse at a busy party.
+This is a variation on the basic balloon sword, resulting in more of a foil-style sword (like the ones used for fencing).
+You can make the handle twists individually or learn to quickly make all three twists simultaneously to greatly reduce the time spent making the sword.
+This sword is a good balance between a cool appearance and a fast construction time.

 Excalibur Balloon Sword